-There are 4 essential traits that help successful liaisons get past gatekeepers and thrive in the role.
+There are 4 essential traits that help successful physician liaisons get past gatekeepers and thrive in their role.
 See if you can check all the boxes, and discover tips for boosting your outcomes.

 Physician liaisons are masters at relationships, building rapport and bridging the gap between an organization and providers.
 That means you’re comfortable working with any personality in any interaction.
 And you focus on building relationships over making sales, striving to open communication with referring physicians, clinical managers, front office staff and referral coordinators.

-2. You Are Knowledgeable About the Industry & Your Organization ✓
+2. Knowledgeable About the Industry & Your Organization ✓

 A physician liaison is well-trained in the field and keeps up-to-date on their organization’s special services, new devices and facility resources.
 Did you know that when a doctor refers externally, it is usually due to a lack of knowledge of the services your health organization provides?